Who we are

 - Prof. Eva Hornecker

-(expert on innovative human-computer interaction concepts, user-centered design and museum installations, co-founder of the international ACM conference series 'Tangible Embedded and Embodied Interaction', back in Germany after 8 years residence in the UK and New Zealand)
+(expert on innovative human-computer interaction concepts, user-centered design and museum installations, co-founder of the international ACM conference series 'Tangible Embedded and Embodied Interaction', spent 8 years of her career in the UK and New Zealand)

 - Jun.
 Prof. Jan Ehlers